FermiParadox/MinusTimesMinus/README.md

 ### Licence ###
-The app is under MIT.
+Unless otherwise noted, the app is under MIT.
 Check `LICENCE.TXT` file for more details.
 The images are under the copyright of their respective owners.

 ### Kivy ###